sambofra/bnstruct/README.md

 values, by looking at the data).
 The package also contains methods for learning using the Bootstrap technique.
-Finally, `bnstruct`, has a set of additional tools to use Bayesian Networks, such as methods to perform belief propagation.
+Finally, `bnstruct`, has a set of additional tools to use Bayesian Networks, such as methods to perform inference and interventions.

 In particular, the absence of some observations in the dataset is a very common situation in real-life applications such as biology or medicine,